Sabina1205/Age-calculator/README.md

 # Frontend Mentor
 ## Welcome

-These are completed challenges from the Frontend Mentor.
+These are completed challenges from Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview

 ### The challenges

-- Use HTML, CSS, and JavaScript.
+- Used HTML, CSS, JavaScript and JSON.
 - Exercise responsive web design, flexbox, grid CSS, and so on.

 ## My process